Namibia entry requirements for Nigeria passport holders

 May be checked

-Nigerian passport holders need a visa to enter Namibia.
+Nigerian passport holders need a visa to enter Namibia in 2026.
 You must apply before you travel — there is no visa on arrival for Nigerian citizens.
 Plan ahead, as processing can take several weeks.

 Apply for Namibia eVisaOfficial portal: Namibia eVisa Portal